 Testing and certification:

-- Harmonized Standards for radio conformance in Europe according to EC R&TTE directive.
+- Harmonised Standards for radio conformance in Europe according to EC R&TTE Directive

 New Generation DECT includes the following new features: